SecretFox/AgentSwitcher/README.md

 	Number - Switches agent once target is closer than this value.
 	onKill - Changes agent/build/outfit after the specified mob is killed.
 Also locks switching until next combat starts.
 	onZone - Changes agent/build/outfit after zoning to specified zone
+	onArea - Changes agent/build/outfit when player is on specified zone and area

 **Role**
 	Tank,DPS,Healer or All - If specified then the action will only be performed if player has the right role (according to Anima Allocation).